pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 I would be willing to bet that if you surveyed random developers at a conference, you would find that the majority of them consider technical debt to be a significant problem in their organization.
 I would also be willing to bet that they could not agree on **what the problem is** and **how to address it**.
-Some people may say they need dedicated time in sprints for maintenance, others may say they want dedicated sprints specifically for technical debt and some really radical individuals may be even say they need to pause feature work to focus on tech debt!
+Some people may say they need dedicated time in sprints for maintenance, others may say they want dedicated sprints specifically for technical debt and some really radical individuals may even say they need to pause feature work to focus on tech debt!

 The issue is further complicated by the fact that many businesses seem to not care about tech debt.
 They view it as a waste of time because it doesn't create new value (features) for customers or reduce costs significantly.